 Peter Spring is at 4.27.
 Andrew Paul is at 21.30.

 Peter Spring from the Committee for Lorne gave an update on the search for land parcels within the town boundaries held by Council and/or state government, the idea being that one parcel of land could be sold to raise funds that would be used to then create new builds on a second parcel of land.
 Glenn Nott from GORCAPA answered a question about seasonal worker accommodation saying that discounted camping spots will once again be made available this year.
-Andrew Paul from the South Moreton Bay Islands Community Lands Trust in Queensland then spoke to us about his experience in establishing Australia’s first Community Lands Trust to make homes perpetually affordable for eligible families.
+Andrew Paul from the South Moreton Bay Islands Community Lands Trust (CLT) in Queensland then spoke to us about his experience in establishing Australia’s first Community Lands Trust to make homes perpetually affordable for eligible families.
 It took him 5 years to build the first house, but he now has the legal, financial and social infrastructure to scale up.
 His group is now seeking to purchase existing properties on the open market, to speed things up.
 Andrew is establishing a website with guidance for other communities to make their own journey shorter and easier than his.
 We will put a link to that when it becomes available.
+Meanwhile, Louise Crabtree-Hayes has recently published research showing that once people understand what CLTs are, they like them, and want to see more of them in Australia.

 Check out a summary of what we have learned so far and what lies ahead. https://friendsoflorne.org.au/wp-content/uploads/2023/10/Lorne-Independent-Oct-2023-p-5-Affordable-housing.pdf